Prevent gweather from disclosing customized location

 gnome-panel, through the configured HTTP proxy (Polipo).
 It ignores SOCKS proxy settings.

-#3 Updated by BitingBird almost 5 years ago
+#3 Updated by BitingBird over 5 years ago

 GNOME's new safety and privacy team seems to be on it :) https://people.gnome.org/~federico/news-2014-08.html#the-safety-and-privacy-team